 13. The White House website used Drupal from 2009 to 2017.

-Over the years, Drupal became known as one of the safest CMSs available.
+Over the years, Drupal became known as one of the safest CMSs available, despite the harsh cybercrime climate that sees malicious hacking attacks every 39 seconds.
 Until recently, it was the platform for the White House and other US government websites.
 Therefore, you know that it has high security standards.
 However, the Drupal-based website was moved to WordPress by the Trump administration in 2017.
 Still, Drupal is always serious about security.
 Today, there are fewer websites running on Drupal and it has a smaller market for themes and modules making it less vulnerable to hacker attacks.

 14. Drupal comes from “druppel,” a Dutch word which means “drop.”